Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Background

 Automated feedback systems have a long history, dating back to early Intelligent Tutoring Systems developed in the 1970~\cite{Corbett1997}.
-Within software engineering education, the majority of such systems focus on programming tasks.
-These traditional systems typically rely on hard-coded feedback patterns or rule-based architectures, which limits their adaptability and pedagogical expressiveness~\cite{Keuning2018, Le2016}.
+In software engineering education, most such systems focus on programming tasks.
+These traditional systems typically rely on hard-coded feedback patterns or rule-based architectures, which limit their adaptability and pedagogical expressiveness~\cite{Keuning2018, Le2016}.
 Topics that involve subjective judgment require considerable effort to assess and often necessitate the involvement of more experienced teaching staff over teaching assistants~\cite{hogan2012undergraduates, teaching_assistant_experience_based_narrative}.
-In software engineering curricula, modeling and system design are a core topic, with UML serving as a widely adopted standard~\cite{(Bian2019}.
+In software engineering curricula, modeling and system design are core topics, with UML serving as a widely adopted standard~\cite{Bian2019}.
 UML modeling is inherently subjective, and individual case studies frequently admit multiple equally valid solutions \cite{Toward_Automated_UML_Assessment}.
-Prior work identifies four main challenges in the automated assessment of UML class diagrams \cite{Automated_UML_Grading_Bian, Toward_Automated_UML_Assessment}. \begin{inparaenum} \item Lexical and syntactic variation makes it difficult for traditional systems to distinguish between semantic differences and superficial deviations, such as naming or spelling. \item The subjective nature of modeling leads to large solution spaces that cannot be exhaustively encoded, as multiple design choices may be equally valid \cite{foss2022AutoER}. \item Automated systems often struggle to distinguish between correctness and completeness, resulting in over penalization of partially correct solutions. \item Variation in diagram organization and notation complicates normalization and fair comparison across student submissions. \end{inparaenum}
+Prior work identifies four main challenges in the automated assessment of UML class diagrams \cite{Effectiveautomated,Bian2019, Toward_Automated_UML_Assessment}. \begin{inparaenum} \item Lexical and syntactic variation make it difficult for traditional systems to distinguish between semantic differences and superficial deviations, such as naming or spelling. \item The subjective nature of modeling leads to large solution spaces that cannot be exhaustively encoded, as multiple design choices may be equally valid \cite{foss2022AutoER}. \item Automated systems often struggle to distinguish between correctness and completeness, resulting in over-penalization of partially correct solutions. \item Variation in diagram organization and notation complicates normalization and fair comparison across student submissions. \end{inparaenum}